Dholka: Places of interest

 The chief object of interest near Dholka is the Malav lake, built about the close of the eleventh century by Minaldevi, widow of Karna and mother of Jayasimha Siddharaja (or perhaps by Lavanprasad's wife Maybhalla, according to research done by R. T. Savliya, author of Ancient lakes of Gujarat).
 It is about 400 yards in diameter, surrounded by a finely carved stone wall and flights of stone steps.
 In the middle of the lake are the remains of a building, connected with the shore by a light and graceful wooden bridge, supported on sculpted stone piers.
 The platform and roadway are mostly gone, but the piers remain entire by 1857.

 Of Hindu temples, the chief is the Nageshvar, or Chandreshvar Mahadev, built in 1751 (1807 S.) by Antaji Rav, an officer of the Gaikwad's.
 The revenues of the village of Rajpur, assigned in 1758 (1814 S.) by the Gaikwad, were set apart for its support in past.

-Dholka is home to one of the old Hindu Swaminarayan temples in the world, which was established in 1883 on the fifth day of the bright half of Vaishakha in Vikram Samvat, according to the Hindu calendar.
+Dholka is home to one of the old Hindu Swaminarayan temples, which was established in 1883 on the fifth day of the bright half of Vaishakha in Vikram Samvat, according to the Hindu calendar.
 There is another Shree Akshar Purrshottam Swaminarayan Mandir in the town built by BAPS Sanstha, located to the southeast.

-There are three Jain temples in this ancient town.
+There are three Jain temples in the town.